Hours of Service

 Can I become addicted to anti-depressant medication?

 No. These medications are not addictive.
-However, there are some medications in other drug classes used by medical providers that can be habit forming.
+Although any time your body becomes used to taking a daily medication, patients may experience discontinuation symptoms if they were to stop the medication abruptly.
+There are some medications in other drug classes used by medical providers that can be habit forming.
 Your provider will discuss this with you should it become a concern.
 At any time, feel free to ask questions.

 How much will it cost to get screened for medications?